erdasheshi/Social-Tasklet-System---Team-project/README.md

 - Client 2: 8081:8081
 - Frontend: 4200:80
 5. Refresh project each time you made changes `docker-compose up -d --build`
+6. Once you are done coding do: `docker-compose down`

 ## Starting the Teamproject with Docker on our Digital Ocean Server once you are logged-in